 At FibroGen, we are dedicated to advancing first-in-class medicines that have the potential to provide new and effective treatment options to the patients who need them.

-Pamrevlumab is being evaluated in Phase 3 clinical studies for the treatment locally advance unresectable pancreatic cancer (LAPC), Duchenne muscular dystrophy (DMD), and idiopathic pulmonary fibrosis (IPF).
+Pamrevlumab is being evaluated in Phase 3 clinical studies for the treatment of metastatic pancreatic cancer, locally advanced unresectable pancreatic cancer, and Duchenne muscular dystrophy (DMD).

 We believe that participating in our clinical trials is the best way for patients to potentially access our investigational medicines prior to regulatory approval.
 Please review the information found on this website as well as at Should you locate a clinical study with a participating site that you are interested in, you or your physician may contact that site directly to request more information about enrollment.